 You may also send a general e-mail to VRCustomerService@michigan.gov and we will try to respond within two business days.

-Due to the emerging public health crisis, the State of Michigan Vital Records lobby will be closed to the general public effective 3:00pm, March 18th.
+Due to the COVID-19 pandemic, the State of Michigan Vital Records lobby is closed to the general public until further notice.

-If you need to obtain a certified copy of a Michigan vital record, you can still do so in one of three ways:
+If you need to obtain a certified copy of a Michigan vital record, you can still do so in one of two ways:

 Via US Postal Service by downloading and completing the application from this website.
 Mail the completed application, a photocopy of your valid ID (if applicable), and the fee to the PO Box address listed on the application.
 Certified copies of vital records are $34.
 Optional RUSH fees and processing times are listed on each application.*

 Online from www.VitalChek.com or by phone at 866-443-9897.
 Copies are the same price plus additional processing fees.
 VitalChek fees are $58.50: $34 for the record, $12 for the RUSH fee, and $12.50 for the VitalChek processing fee.
 This is a two-week processing time.
 There is an optional overnight delivery fee of $19.75, for a total of $78.25, and you should receive the record in 1-3 business days.